usefulalgorithm/usefulalgorithm/README.md

 - _Excelsior_, by Benny The Butcher
 - _Magnolia Leflore_, by Boldy James, Your Boy Posca
 - _Blue Veil_, by Lucy Railton
-- _The Crying Nudes_, by The Crying Nudes

 </details>